ASingham/MMAN4020_T3_2022_Purple_House/README.md

 ## Data Visualisation
-1. Visualising the live temperature data received from the operating device Log into the [AskSensors website](https://asksensors.com/home.html) and login using the Purple House login details.
+1. Visualising the live temperature data received from the operating device Log into the [AskSensors website](https://asksensors.com/home.html) using the Purple House login details.

     Navigate to the Sensor devices page and press the green `Visualise` button to open the sensor details page.
 This will contain the previously created series of graphs for live data visualisation.
     <img